 Thank you very much for your interest in SGI-USA.
-Below is a report on SGI-USA's corporate status and how your contributions are being used to further advance American kosen-rufu.
+Below is a report on SGI-USA's non-profit status and how your contributions are being used to further advance American kosen-rufu.

-SGI-USA is an independent, religious nonprofit organization and was established in California under that state's Nonprofit Religious Corporation Law.
-As an exempt church organization under Section 501(c)(3) of the U.S. Internal Revenue Code, all of SGI-USA's assets are irrevocably dedicated to its religious purposes and all contributions are fully tax-deductible to the contributor to the extent allowed by law.
+SGI-USA is an independent, religious, non-profit organization and registered as a charitable, 501(c)(3) organization under the U.S. Internal Revenue Code.
+All of SGI-USA's contributions are fully tax-deductible to the contributor to the extent allowed by law.

 2. YOUR CONTRIBUTIONS AND HOW THEY ARE USED

-Contributions received from members and friends are vital to support SGI-USAs kosen-rufu activities.
-They allow us to operate and staff our current community centers and to open or renovate new castles of kosen-rufu across the country, while setting aside a portion of these funds to invest for the future.
-In the past few years, your contributions have enabled us to further build and strengthen our SGI-USA network for peace, provide improved services and support to our members and helped us to make new friends in community centers across the United States.
+Contributions received from members and friends are vital to support SGI-USA’s kosen-rufu activities.
+They allow us to operate and staff our current Buddhist Centers, to open or renovate new Centers across the country and to support our many activities, while setting aside a portion of these funds to invest for the future.
+In the past few years, your contributions have enabled us to further build and strengthen our SGI-USA network for peace, provide improved services and support to our members and helped us to make new friends in communities across the United States.
 For more information on exciting developments that contributions have helped to make possible, please click on How Your Contributions are Making a Difference.

 - Bookstore sales.

-Please see the pie chart in the financial overview from the CFO for a breakout of income and expenses from different sources in 2013.
+Please see the pie chart in the Financial Overview From the CFO for a breakout of income and expenses from different sources in 2014.
 Click here to download the overview.

 5. THE SGI-USA BOARD OF DIRECTORS